steccas/stecCA/README.md

   <img alt="NGINX" src="https://img.shields.io/badge/nginx-%23009639.svg?&style=for-the-badge&logo=nginx&logoColor=white"/>
 </a>

-CFSSL acts as the core engine for SSL, being called upon the generation of CA and certificates while Lemur offers an integrated system with a web interface to make the managment very very easy.
+CFSSL acts as the core engine for SSL, being called upon the generation of CA and certificates while Lemur offers an integrated system with a web interface to make the management very very easy.

 Everything is stored thanks to the PostgreSQL DB.

-The deploy is done with docker and some bash scripting, it makes data persistance and deployment really fast and repeteable.
+The deployment is done with docker and some bash scripting, it makes data persistence and deployment really fast and repeatable.

 <!--
 * [CFSSL](https://github.com/cloudflare/cfssl)